Athletic Trainer entering National Beauty Pageant

 Describe your typical day.

-My average day starts at 5:45am, lasting until 6:30 or 7pm.
-70+ hour weeks are normal for me, providing AT services for our men’s and women’s cross country, volleyball, men’s and women’s varsity (and separate JV roster) basketball and men’s and women’s indoor and outdoor track and field teams.
-Of our 200 athletes, I am responsible for about 130 of them!
+My average day starts at 5:45am, lasting until 6:30 or 7:00pm.
+I provide AT services for our men’s and women’s cross country, volleyball, men’s and women’s varsity (and separate JV roster) basketball and men’s and women’s indoor and outdoor track and field teams.

 When my schedule allows, I go for a run (I am training for another marathon in May 2018), I volunteer with Girls on the Run or Special Olympics and, I am Mrs. Michigan Captivating, representing our state however I can.I will be competing at the national pageant the last weekend of July 2018.